SoftwareAG/c8y-docs/content/device-integration/mqtt-examples-bundle/hello-mqtt.md

 Afterwards, you will find this device in the Device management application as a new device.
 If you switch to the **Identity** tab of the device you will notice that there was an identity created automatically to link the device to the MQTT ClientId.

-Besides the name and the type, the device does not have more information, so master data needs to be added.
+Besides the name and the type, the device does not have more information, so master data must be added.

 You can use multiple static templates per publishing separated by a line break (one template per row).
 This feature is used to set the hardware and the required interval for the device in a single published message.